n4ogw/so2sdr/share/so2sdr-bandmap-help/so2sdr-bandmap-help.md

 Advantages of this setup are that the SDR is completely protected from transmitted rf, and no retuning is required so very simple crystal-controlled SDRs (like the Softrock) can be used.
 In the RF based mode, the SDR is connected to an antenna directly.
+This option is better if the radio has no IF tap, or if filters limit the IF bandwidth.
+Many radios
-Many radios will have receive-level ports where the SDR can be attached, where it will be protected during transmit.
+will have receive-level ports where the SDR can be attached, where it will be protected during transmit.
 Some kind of receive splitter is still needed however.
 In the RF mode the SDR needs to be tuned, and